tchoutri/pg-entity/README.md

 !["Screenshot"](./assets/screencap.png)

-## Documentation policy
+## Documentation

-Even though this work is mainly for my personal consumption, I encourage you to dive in the code and maybe get the necessary inspiration to build something greater.
-Therefore, I aim to maintain a decent documentation for this library.
+This library aims to be thoroughly tested, by the means of [docspecs](https://github.com/phadej/cabal-extras/blob/master/cabal-docspec/MANUAL.md) and more traditional tests for database roundtrips.

-Do not hesitate to raise an issue if you feel that something is badly explained and should be improved.
+I aim to produce and maintain a decent documentation, therefore do not hesitate to raise an issue if you feel that something is badly explained and should be improved.

-## TODO before release 0.0.1.0

-* [x] Documentation, doctests and `@since` tags
-  * [x] Entity.hs
-  * [x] DBT.hs
-  * [x] DBT.Types.hs

-* [x] Move the helpers to a .Internal submodule
-* [ ] Write a .Tutorial submodule
+You will find the Tutorial, How-to Guides and the reference [here][docs-url].

 ## Acknowledgements